Nurture and conserve biodiversity

 Install a bird bath or pond.
 A local source of fresh water is a great way to attract local biodiversity, especially given the prolonged dry spells many parts of our country have been experiencing.
 However the vegetative structure around the source of water is important, otherwise you may attract larger birds such as starling and pigeons (rather than honey eaters).

 Plant your garden to provide 4 types of structure (or layers).
 In natural ecosystems the diverse range of wildlife is supported through several plant layers (collectively referred to as the structure).
 These layers include the upper layer (trees), middle layer (shrubs), lower layer (grasses and lilies), and ground layer (leaf litter and groundcovers).
 If you plant one layer you may only attract one or two species, however by planting 2, 3, or even 4 (depending on how big your garden is) then you will attract more biodiversity.
 In small yards it may not be possible to plant trees, however this won’t affect your garden too much.
-For information relating to plant structure see the.

 Installing your nesting box.
 Nesting boxes are generally attached to trees, however they can also be placed on poles.
 Generally bats and birds prefer to be at least two metres off the ground.